needle-mirror/com.unity.entities/Documentation~/ecs_chunk_component.md

 <a name="update"></a>
 ## Updating a chunk component

 You can update a chunk component given a reference to the [chunk](xref:Unity.Entities.ArchetypeChunk) it belongs to.
 In an `IJobChunk` job, you can call [ArchetypeChunk.SetChunkComponentData].
+On the main thread, you can use the EntityManager version: [EntityManager.SetChunkComponentData].

+> [!NOTE]
-On the main thread, you can use the EntityManager version: [EntityManager.SetChunkComponentData]. **Note:** You cannot access chunk components using SystemBase Entities.ForEach because you do not have access to the `ArchetypeChunk` object or the EntityManager.
+> You cannot access chunk components using SystemBase Entities.ForEach because you do not have access to the `ArchetypeChunk` object or the EntityManager.

 **With the ArchetypeChunk instance**